McTavishLab/physcraper/README.md

 - ott_study_id =  OpenTree study identifier
 - ott_tree_id  = Tree id from that study
 - seqaln = the sequence alignment that generated that tree
 - matrix_type = alignment matrix type (only tested with fasta so far)
-- Working directory name
+- Working directory name (will be created by run)

+Currently Physcraper relies on metadata information from the Open Tree of Life, and only uses trees from that database.
+Go to https://tree.opentreeoflife.org/curator to find a tree, or upload it!
+You can get the tree ID by clicking on your tree of interest, and looking at the URL.

 ###Taxon infomation from ncbi
 It is easist if you keep the taxon information in the included taxonomy folder. (the file is too big for github)